 4. Myth: A newborn shouldn’t be bathed every day / A newborn should be bathed every day

-Truth: Both of these statements are not true, as there is no absolute when it comes to bathing your newborn.
+Truth: Both of these statements are not true (which makes both statements newborn myths), as there is no absolute when it comes to bathing your newborn.
 You can bathe your baby every day if you’d like… or you can choose to bathe your baby every few days instead.
 It’s up to you, and you can decide based on your baby’s temperament.
 Maybe your baby will love and be soothed by the bath (cue the daily bath!).
 Or maybe your baby will scream bloody murder every time you undress him or place him in the water (bath?
 No thanks!).

 And don’t forget about your needs, too!
 Some days you’ll just be too tired to give your baby a bath — and that’s perfectly okay!
 Remember, little babies don’t sweat or get dirty (other than in the diaper area, which you’ll be cleaning multiple times a day anyway), so there’s really no need to bathe your little one more than three times a week — unless you want to, that is.
 Your baby, your way!